pedroafleite/trace-elements-apatite-magnetite/README.md

-# Statistical analysis of trace elements in apatite and magnetite
+# Indicator Minerals As Proxies for Mineral Deposits: Statistical Analysis of Trace Elements in Apatite and Magnetite
-Code for statistical analysis in my MS dissertation:
+Code for the statistical analysis in my MS dissertation:

 - [Trace element geochemistry of apatite and magnetite in gold systems of the Alta Floresta mineral province, NW Brazil: Petrogenetic and metallogenic implications](http://hdl.handle.net/11449/193761).